Editor in Chief: Elisa De Ranieri

 Team Manager and Senior Editor: Rebecca Furlong

-Rebecca moved to Nature Communications in May 2016, having previously worked at Genome Medicine for six years.
+Rebecca joined Nature Communications in May 2016, having previously worked at Genome Medicine for seven years.
 Rebecca received her PhD from the University of Reading, studying vertebrate genome evolution.
 Following a short postdoctoral appointment at University College London investigating MHC adaptive evolution, she was awarded a junior research fellowship at the University of Oxford, where she studied gene family evolution.
+Rebecca oversees the journal content in genetics, ecology, evolution and zoology and handles manuscripts across these topics, although her main interest is in genomics, particularly reference genomes.
 Rebecca is based in the London office.

 Senior Editor: Emily Jones